ChloeSAPage/OSRS-Lookup/README.md

 # OSRS Lookup

-A CLI application that allows the user to look up a player from Old School RuneScape and find their stats.
+A CLI application that utilises the Old School RuneScape API, which enables the user to look up a player and find their in-game statistics.

 ## Using the app